rickmurdock/notes/FrontEnd/ResponsiveWebDesign.md

 }
 ```

-> I've changed the min-width pixel values of the demo so that it's easier to see the effects.
+> I've changed the `min-width` pixel values of the demo so that it's easier to see the effects.
 Click on the "full screen" icon in the bottom left of the demo and resize the width of your browser window to see the responsive code take effect.
-You h1 tag should be red if the screen width is less than 850px, blue if less than 950px, and orange otherwise.
+Your `h1` tag should be red if the screen width is less than `850px`, blue if less than `950px`, and orange otherwise.

 ### Breakpoints